haricane8133/aldax/README.md

 For people who do not want to go through the above hassle, download the releases from the releases tab

+NOTE: You need to [install Alda](https://alda.io/install/) before proceeding.
+(After Aldax converts your musical score into Alda's format, you need to use Alda to play)

 ## Usage

+1. Write a musical score using Alda's syntax augmented with Aldax's chord syntax (given below)
+2. Run the musical score through Aldax (instructions given below)
+3. Give the output file to Alda to play your score (instructions given below)

+### Aldax Instructions
 Aldax takes 2 parameters,
 1. Path of the Aldax code file for input
 2. Path of an Alda code file for output